 Our biophysical modeling approach provides a new way to study the specificities of splice-modifying drugs.
-Prior studies have reported position weight matrices (PWMs) for genomic 5'ss sequences that are activated by risdiplam or branaplam.
+Prior studies have reported position weight matrices (PWMs) for genomic 5'ss sequences that are activated by risdiplam or branaplam^{17,25,50}.
 However, these PWMs convolve two fundamentally different signals: the sequence features that a 5'ss must have to be activated by a drug, and the sequence features a 5'ss must have to be functional in the absence of the drug (see Fig. S14).
 Our approach deconvolves these signals, and is thus able to quantify the energetic effects of individual 5'ss nucleotides on the binding of risdiplam or branaplam to the U1/5'ss complex.

-Our biophysical modeling results provide new mechanistic insight into how risdiplam and branaplam interact with the U1/5'ss complex.
-The 5'ss specificities of risdiplam and branaplam are consistent with a bulge-repair mechanism, in that both drugs require a non-canonical G2pA1 dinucleotide in the target 5'ss.
-However, both risdiplam and branaplam exhibit additional specificity upstream and downstream of the G-2pA-1 dinucleotide, specificity that is not obviously explained by existing structural data.
-For example, we find that the hyperactivation energy motif (for branaplam) strongly favors an A at position -3 (which might base-pair with $U{10}$ of the U1 snRNA), and that the risdiplam energy motif favors an A or G at position +3 (which might base-pair with $\Psi_6$ of the U1 snRNA).
-Our results also suggest specific RNA sequences that, if used in structural studies similar to that of ref., could provide direct evidence for or against the two-interaction-mode model for branaplam.
-In particular, we predict that branaplam should bind in a different way to the U1/5'ss complex when the 5'ss sequence contains an $A_4pB_3$ dinucleotide as opposed to a $B_4pA_3$ dinucleotide (where B denotes any nucleotide other than A).
-More generally, our finding that two independently developed small-molecule therapeutics target the same non-canonical U1/5'ss complex-and not other RNA features-and that doing so confers an unexpectedly high level of specificity, underscores the importance of non-canonical 5' splice sites, such as those containing shifted registers or asymmetric bulges, as targets for future therapeutic development.
+Our biophysical modeling results provide mechanistic insight into how risdiplam and branaplam interact with the U1/5'ss complex.
+The 5'ss specificities of risdiplam and branaplam are consistent with a bulge-repair mechanism20, in that both drugs require a noncanonical $G{-2}pA{-1}$ dinucleotide in the target 5'ss.
+However, both risdiplam and branaplam exhibit additional specificity upstream and downstream of the $G{-2}pA{-1}$ dinucleotide, specificity that is not obviously explained by existing structural data.
+For example, we find that the hyper-activation energy motif strongly favors an A at position -3 (which might base-pair with U10 of the U1 snRNA), and that the risdiplam energy motif favors an A or G at position +3 (which might base-pair with Ψ_6 of the U1 snRNA).
+Our results also suggest specific RNA sequences that, if used in structural studies similar to that of ref.
+20, could provide direct evidence for or against the twointeraction-mode model for branaplam.
+In particular, we predict that branaplam should bind in a different way to the U1/5'ss complex when the 5'ss sequence contains an $A{-4}pB{-3}$ dinucleotide as opposed to a B-4pA-3 dinucleotide (where B denotes any nucleotide other than A).
+More generally, our finding that two independently developed small-molecule therapeutics target the same noncanonical U1/5'ss complex, and that doing so confers an unexpectedly high level of specificity, underscores the importance of noncanonical 5'ss (e.g., 5'ss containing shifted registers or asymmetric bulges^{62,63}) as targets for future therapeutic development.